isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-in-vogue-singapore-fashion-trends-from-1960s-to-1990s.md

 Although the contemporary fashion scene today is peppered with designers like Ashley Isham, Jo Soh, Priscilla Shunmugam, Keith Png and Jonathan Seow – some of whom have established an international presence – older fashion stalwarts from earlier decades such as Tan Yoong, Thomas Wee, Celia Loe and Francis Cheong still contribute to the Singapore fashion scene.

-Front covers from Her World November and September 1967.
-All rights reserved.
-Singapore Press Holdings, 2014.
+Front covers from Her World November and September 1967. <i>All rights reserved.
+Singapore Press Holdings, 2014.</i>

 Here are some key trends through the decades: